rayandasoriya/Mattermost-Ansible/README.md

 #### Configuring Mattermost Server
 Go to ansible-srv/playbook and run ```ansible-playbook mattermost_user_creation.yml -i inventory```.
-It will create a team, an admin and a user and will also add them to the team.
+It will create a team and an admin and will also add it to the team.
 We can log in to the system by using the following credentials.
 This step has been made idempotent.
+It will check if the admina dn team exists.
 Once a team has been created, it will not create the same team again.

 * For admin:
 Username: admin@example.com